Gavin-Toole/Module-6-Python-API-Challenge/README.md

 3. For each city, use the Geoapify API to find the first hotel located within 10,000 meters of your coordinates.

-4. Add the hotel name and the country as additional information in the hover message for each city on the map as in the following image:
+4. Add the hotel name, City and the country as additional information in the hover message for each city on the map as in the following image: